Kit car: Slovakia

-K1-Attack Kit car produced by Slovakian company K1 Styling & Tuning.
-Their cars are customizable, and comes in many different variations since 2001.
-K1 offers engines produced by Honda, Toyota, etc. in 130HP to 800HP range.
-Due to its light weight it achieves same power output/weight ratio as Lamborghini Gallardo, Audi R8, or Ferrari F430 even with 280 hp engine.
+The K1-Attack Kit car is produced by Slovakian company K1 Styling & Tuning.
+Their cars are customizable and have come in many different variations since 2001.
+K1 offers engines produced by Honda, Toyota, etc. in the 130HP to 800HP range.
+Due to its light weight it achieves the same power output–weight ratio as Lamborghini Gallardo, Audi R8, or Ferrari F430 even with a 280 hp engine.